 Otokoyama Cable Car

 Since Iwashimizu Hachimangū is located on top of Mt.
-Otokoyama, you can either choose to take some of the winding stairs up the mountain or ride the cable car (¥200).
-The Otokoyama Cable Line runs four trips up the mountain to Otokoyama Sanjō Station per hour, with some changes depending on the season.
+Otokoyama, you can either choose to take some of the winding stairs up the mountain or ride the cable car ( ¥200 one way as of November 2019).
+The Iwashimizu Hachimangū Sando Cable Line runs four trips up the mountain to Cable Hachimangū Sanjō Station per hour, with some changes depending on the season.
 Though the trip is quite short, you can enjoy a lovely view of Yawata City from the tracks, or keep your eyes forward towards the mountain itself as the funicular line climbs through tunnels and up over the trees to deposit you a few minutes short walk from Iwashimizu Hachimangū shrine and a lookout point that offers another great view of the city below.

 Compared to some of the shrines you can encounter in Kyoto city center, the first thing noticeable about Iwashimizu Hachimangū is its large size.
 With an inner hall attached to an offerings hall attached to a performance hall forming the “main hall”, surrounded by spacious corridors forming a protective square with a two-story gate in the center leading in, the shrine complex dominates the mountain skyline in brilliant vermilion.
 Iwashimizu Hachimangū’s main hall is particularly famous for its New Year’s décor, when giant purifying arrows are erected on either side of the hall entrance.
 Enshrined within Iwashimizu Hachimangū is the tutelary god of the Imperial lineage and warriors, Hachiman, in the form of a trinity composed of the deified spirits of Emperor Ōjin, the Munakata Goddesses, and Empress Jingū.